gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 For non-fetching atomic operations the situation is more complicated.
 Here we don't have to wait for a result and so would prefer to use non-blocking AMs because they are quicker.
-Operation ordering ensures MCM conformance within a single task, but guaranteeing visibility means we have to make sure those AMs are complete before parent tasks create child tasks (including for on-statements) and before tasks terminate.
+Message ordering ensures MCM conformance within a single task, but guaranteeing visibility means we have to make sure those AMs are complete before parent tasks create child tasks (including for on-statements) and before tasks terminate.
 To achieve this, just before initiating AMs for on-statements and just before tasks terminate we do an AM-mediated "fence": we send "fast"